cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Without sharing a common language between devops, architects, business owners, security engineers, purchasers and suppliers/vendors, everyone has to make extra effort to communicate clearly.
 Misunderstandings can be costly.
 The adverse impacts affect the privacy and security of individuals as well as the security of the applications and related system components.

+### Objectives

+The initial objectives were:

+* Provide definition of "automated threat"
+* Create a common vocabulary, and relationships, of automated threats which maintains consistency with existing literature

+MOVE Any inconsistencies with existing literature should be accompanied with rationale

 ### Scope

 The aim is to create a listing of vendor-neutral and technology agnostic terms that describe real-world automated threats to web applications, at a level of abstraction that application owners can relate to.
 These terms are threat events to web applications undertaken using automated actions.